Understanding Body Dysmorphia And How It Affects Your Life

 Who can develop body dysmorphia?

-Anyone can develop body dysmorphia.
+Anyone can develop body dysmorphic disorder.
 Several different conditions and situations could lead to it.
-Those who suffer from depression, anxiety, or OCD might fixate on a flaw or perceived flaw as the reason for their problems.
+Those who suffer from depression, anxiety, or obsessive compulsive disorder (OCD) might fixate on a flaw or perceived flaw as the reason for their problems.
 Also, those who are perfectionistic or constantly competing with others might think that any flaw is grounds for them to lose or be less than another person.
 It’s also possible that there is a genetic component to body dysmorphia, which can contribute to how someone sees themselves.

 Do I have body dysmorphia?